INTERVIEW AND PICTURES BY MARKO SYRJÄLÄ

 I think it was tomorrow?

-Tomorrow, I just wonder if he’s coming here today and perhaps to see our show.
-It would great to see him.
+Tomorrow, I wonder if he’s coming here today and perhaps to see our show.
+It would be great to see him.

-One funny thing is that on the last day of the festival there’s HEAVEN AND HELL playing, so here are actually three out of four Rainbow singers performing here on the same festival…
+One funny thing is that HEAVEN AND HELL are playing on the last day of the festival, so here are three out of four Rainbow singers performing here at the same festival…

-Greg, Bobby Rondinelli, Joe Lynn Turner, Jurgen Blackmore and Paul Morris in press conference
+Greg, Bobby Rondinelli, Joe Lynn Turner, Jurgen Blackmore, and Paul Morris in a press conference

-When you now have Paul Morris playing keyboards (he’s now replacing Tony Carey temporary while Tony is ill) in your band you have Doogie here and you, of course, it’s actually three out of five members of STRANGER IN US ALL –line up.
+When you now have Paul Morris playing keyboards (he’s now replacing Tony Carey temporarily while Tony is ill), you have Doogie here, and you, so, you now have three out of five members STRANGER IN US ALL –line up in the same venue.
 Do you think that Joe would allow Doogie to come over on stage and do material from that album?
-I know that you’re doing some songs from that album in your set too right?
+I know that you’re doing some songs from that album in your set, too, right?

 Well, I don’t know?
-We haven’t been in touch with him (Doogie) for a while but who knows what might happen if he shows up on stage during the show?
-Joe and Doogie they’ve sang together before in Spain so… anything’s possible you know?
+We haven’t been in touch with him (Doogie) for a while, but who knows what might happen if he shows up on stage during the show?
+Joe and Doogie, they have sung together before in Spain, so, anything’s possible, you know?

-I think it’s really important to touch all the different eras of the Rainbow and that’s what is good about the band line up as well.
+I think it’s really important to touch all the different eras of the Rainbow, which is good about the band lineup.
 With Tony, he got the earliest Rainbow with Ronnie.
-With Joe and Bobby you got that version of Rainbow which is quite different to early stuff and with me in the band you got the latest version of the band so it’s a good combination.
+With Joe and Bobby, you got that version of Rainbow, which is quite different from early stuff, and with me in the band, you got the latest version of the band, so it’s a good combination.
 There’s a little bit of everything there, you know?

-Speaking little more about the line-up of STRANGER IN US ALL, some years ago I interviewed Joe he said that Richie actually “took” his backing band for the new version of Rainbow.
-You, Paul and John (O’Reilly) all played in Joe’s solo band before and Richie wanted you all, expect Joe, to join his band.
+Speaking a little more about the line-up of STRANGER IN US ALL, some years ago, I interviewed Joe; he said that Richie actually “took” his backing band for the latest version of Rainbow.
+You, Paul, and John (O’Reilly) all played in Joe’s solo band before, and Richie wanted you all, except Joe, to join his band.

-Well that’s kind of true but there was no any bad blood because of that.
-Actually Richie always said good things about Joe.
+Well, that’s true, but there was no bad blood because of that.
+Richie always said good things about Joe.
 He always said that Joe is his favorite singer, that’s what he always told me.

 Not really.
 I don’t think he’s now playing too often with his solo band at the moment?

-There’s guitarist Karl Cochran and then there is Mike Servantino, who used to play in Blackmore’s Night, and I think that Paul (Morris) is also playing there too?
-The last few shows he was doing I was too busy to do them, I was busy with Ted or with Dokken, so I wasn’t able to be a part of that anymore.
-But when I’m around I will play with him.
-It’s always fun to play with Joe “laughs”.
+There’s guitarist Karl Cochran, and then there is Mike Servantino, who used to play in Blackmore’s Night, and I think that Paul (Morris) is also playing there too?
+I was too busy to do the last few shows he was doing I was too busy to do, I was busy with Ted or with Dokken, so I wasn’t able to be a part of that anymore.
+But when I’m around, I will play with him.
+It’s always fun to play with Joe “laughs.”

 THE FUTURE OF OVER THE RAINBOW?

-There are some rumors telling that OVER THE RAINBOW might release some original material as well.
-Is there any truth behind that and if there is, have you already written any new songs together?
+Some rumors are telling that OVER THE RAINBOW might release some original material as well.
+Is there any truth behind that, and if there is, have you already written any new songs together?

 Yes definitely.
-In a matter of fact, we all are coming up with ideas.
-We already have lots of ideas and we are going to put those ideas together and go into studio as a band.
-We are going to try all new ideas and try to do some jamming and see how it goes?
-That’s the plan, there’s no doubt about it.
-Hopefully we can start recording already later in this year and maybe the album is coming out sometime next year?
+We all are coming up with ideas.
+We already have lots of ideas, and we are going to put those ideas together and go into the studio as a band.
+We will try all new ideas and try to do some jamming and see how it goes?
+That’s the plan, and there’s no doubt about it.
+Hopefully, we can start recording later this year, and maybe the album is coming out sometime next year?

-Do you already have ideas of possible record label for the album?
+Do you already have ideas of a possible record label for the album?

 No, we don’t have any idea about that yet.

-It will really be interesting to hear new music from you guys because there’s lot of talent and different writers in your group.
-You have you background with Rainbow, Alice Cooper and Nugent, Tony has a massive solo career, Bobby has his past with Black Sabbath and Blue Öyster Cult among many other while Joe doesn’t need even much introduction here.
-Blackmore Jr. has also released a bunch of albums by his own, some neo classical and even metal stuff, right?
+It will be interesting to hear new music from you guys because there are many talented and diverse writers in your group.
+You have your background with Rainbow, Alice Cooper, and Nugent; Tony has a massive solo career, Bobby has his past with Black Sabbath and Blue Öyster Cult, among many others, while Joe doesn’t need even much introduction here.
+Blackmore Jr. has also released many albums on his own, some neo-classical and even metal stuff, right?

 That’s true.
-I think that’s it’s going to be really good stuff because before we went to Japan we did some rehearsals and there was some new ideas coming right away and it sounded really great.
+I think that’s going to be really good stuff because before we went to Japan, we did some rehearsals, and some new ideas were coming right away, and it sounded great.